shaileshmishra008/spring-cache-aerospike/README.md

 # !!!
 THIS IS A FORK FROM [vlad-aleksandrov/spring-cache-aerospike](https://github.com/vlad-aleksandrov/spring-cache-aerospike) !!!
+1. Supports spring boot 2
-# it contains fix for ttl not being applied + enhancement to support default namespace, cache name and TTL from application.properties file
+2. Fix for ttl not being applied
+3. Enhancement to support default namespace, cache name and TTL from application.properties file

 # About spring-cache-aerospike